 An easy way to save money on the price of your energy bills is to switch provider.
 When your contract is up, don’t just let it renew, shop around for a better deal.
 Energy companies often have great introductory rates for new customers; you can use comparison sites to find a good deal.

-Check for cashback too – you can often find a great cashback deal on a cheaper tariff too – win-win!
+Check for cashback as well – you can often find a great cashback deal on a cheaper tariff – win-win!